ChuqiaoYuan/lsm/README.md

 # LSM
 LSM tree implementation for Harvard CS265 project.

+This work implements an LSM-tree based on the idea of fluid LSM-tree proposed in [Dostoevsky](https://stratos.seas.harvard.edu/files/stratos/files/dostoevskykv.pdf) and optimized bloom filter bits proposed in [Monkey](https://stratos.seas.harvard.edu/files/stratos/files/monkeykeyvaluestore.pdf).
+The LSM-tree follows the merge policy of [lazy leveling](https://stratos.seas.harvard.edu/files/stratos/files/dostoevskykv.pdf) and adopts the technique of [partial compaction](http://cidrdb.org/cidr2017/papers/p82-dong-cidr17.pdf) to save space and time in merges.

 ## Executing
 To compile the programs, run the following command lines.
 ```